SonahLab/twitch-chat-hit-counter/course-material/MODULE_1.md

 Users access Nike's web store is another request/response: User machine says show me the products available, UI responds saying heres the data (they also call the DB team asking for all the products available another request/response).

 **Every process here can be boiled down to a request/response.**<br>
-There are many communication protocols, but the two most common protocols I’ve used ubiquitously in big tech are: HTTP and gRPC.
+There are many communication protocols, but the two most common protocols I’ve used ubiquitously in most backend systems in big tech are: **HTTP** and **gRPC**.

-We will focus only on HTTP in this course. gRPC is mostly used within the microservice s2s architecture, so usually within a company TeamA and TeamB, who work closely with each other, have gRPC service contracts allowing for direct service calls, instead of sending over HTTP requests.
+We will focus only on **HTTP** in this course. **gRPC** is mostly used within the microservice S2S architecture.
+In a company with say 20 teams, **TeamA** and **TeamB** work closely with each other.
+They will usually have gRPC service contracts allowing for direct service calls, instead of sending over HTTP requests.

 Swagger
 Let’s start by setting up our Spring Boot service’s API endpoints that can be easily integrated using Swagger.
 Another popular tool I’ve used to locally test my service’s API endpoints is Postman (at Snap), but Swagger integrates nicely with Spring Boot, which is what we ubiquitously use for most Netflix microservices.